Snehachinchole0/Simple-Chatbot/README.md

 -The chatbot will greet users with a random salutation.
 =Users can pose various questions to the chatbot, eliciting relevant responses.
 =To conclude the conversation, input "goodbye," "bye," or "quit," prompting the chatbot to bid farewell.

-**License**

-This project operates under the MIT License.
-You are encouraged to utilize, adapt, and distribute the code as necessary.

 Embark on your coding journey with enthusiasm!